TV on the Radio: 2011–2013: Nine Types of Light and death of Gerard Smith

+2013–2024: Seeds and hiatus

 On November 8, 2013, via their Facebook page, the band announced they were at work on a new album.
 They made an official announcement on July 29, 2014, that this new album, titled Seeds, was scheduled for a late 2014 release.

 In early 2015, it was announced that TVOTR would perform at the Shaky Knees and Boston Calling Music Festivals in May.
 On April 9, 2015, the band announced a 2015 North American summer tour to promote the new record.
 The tour began in May and included a concert at the Red Rocks Amphitheatre on July 27.

+2024–present: Return to touring

+In September 2024, the band announced that they would be performing their first shows in five years and re-issuing their debut album for its twentieth anniversary, with ten performances announced for November and December 2024.
+Dave Sitek did not join TVOTR on these tour dates, though he remains a member of the band.
+Adebimpe noted: "He's just not touring.
+Everyone does what's healthiest for them at this point."
+TVOTR are set to tour throughout the summer of 2025.

 Style and influences

 TV on the Radio has said that their eclectic music is due to their appreciation for diverse bands, including Bad Brains, Earth, Wind & Fire, Nancy Sinatra, Serge Gainsbourg, Brian Eno, and Pixies.
 Adebimpe covered the Pixies song "Mr. Grieves" under the TVOTR moniker at the beginning of his career, layering his voice over forty times.
 The band has also cited Prince's "Purple Rain" as a classic.
 TV on the Radio have also named post-punk acts Wire and Siouxsie and the Banshees as influences.